vietcoop/vietcoop.github.com/_posts/notes/2012-10-01-field-collection.md

 > the host entity.
 Thus, if desired field collections may be viewed and edited
 > separately too.

-Sometime you want to create field collection entities dynamicly, this is trick:
+Sometime you want to create **field collection entities** dynamicly, this is trick to create/update/delete field collection entities

   <script src="https://gist.github.com/3792605.js?file=gistfile1.php">
   </script>